MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-report-builder-power-bi.md

 # What are paginated reports in Power BI Premium?
 (Preview)
 Paginated reports, long the standard report format in SQL Server Reporting Services, are now available in the Power BI service.
 Paginated reports are reports designed to be printed or shared.
 They're called "paginated" because they're formatted to fit well on a page.
 They display all the data in a table, even if the table spans multiple pages.
 They're sometimes called "pixel perfect" because you can control their report page layout exactly.
 Paginated reports are based on the RDL report technology in SQL Server Reporting Services.
 Report Builder is the standalone tool for authoring paginated reports.

 Paginated reports can have many pages.
-FOr example, this report has 563 pages.
+For example, this report has 563 pages.
 Each page is laid out exactly, with one page per invoice and repeating headers and footers.

 ![Paginated report in the Power BI service](media/paginated-reports-report-builder-power-bi/power-bi-paginated-wwi-report-page.png)